 In the past, when I wasn’t as aware of my mind-body communication, this unsatisfied desire might have led to me continuing to think about the sweet taste in my mouth, longing for something ‘better.’
 Then sent me out searching for that sweet treat, spending time chasing a story, instead of addressing what was actually the issue.

 Of course, there’s also a lot in between those two polar opposites!
 Most of us are living in that gray in between, trying to satiate desires, never bothering to explore and see what they are really communicating to us.
+Just like the former Korean President, it’s easy to want to force things to be what we want, instead of meeting the world where it is at.

 BREAK THE ANGER CHAIN